Amanda Bynes: 1993–2005: Child acting and breakthrough

 Bynes began professionally acting at age seven, appearing in television advertisements for Buncha Crunch candies, Cut and Style Barbie, and Taco Bell.
 During her childhood, she appeared on stage in versions of Annie, The Secret Garden, The Music Man, and The Sound of Music.
-Later she attended a comedy camp at the Los Angeles Laugh Factory, at which she received advice from Richard Pryor and Arsenio Hall.
+Later, she attended a comedy camp at the Los Angeles Laugh Factory, at which she received advice from Richard Pryor and Arsenio Hall.
 A Nickelodeon producer spotted her at a performance at the Laugh Factory, which prompted the network to cast her on the sketch comedy series All That, where she played various roles from season three to season six.
-The show brought Bynes recognition, and she won a Kids' Choice Award in 2000.
-Bynes was a regular member of the series Figure It Out from 1997 to 1999.
+The show brought Bynes recognition, and garnered her first Kids' Choice Award in 2000.
+Bynes was also a regular member of the series Figure It Out from 1997 to 1999.

-At the age of 13, Bynes starred in the All That spin-off comedy The Amanda Show from 1999 to 2002.
+At the age of 13, Bynes received her own spin-off comedy show entitled The Amanda Show, which ran from 1999 to 2002 on Nickelodeon.
 She had her breakthrough on the show, earning praise and acclaim.
 She won four Kids' Choice Awards and received two Young Artist Award nominations.
 In 2002, Bynes made her feature film debut in Big Fat Liar starring as Kaylee, best friend of co-star Frankie Muniz's character.
 Although the film had a mixed reception, it was a commercial success, and she won another Kids' Choice Award for her performance.
-Also in 2002, she landed a starring role in the WB sitcom What I Like About You from 2002 to 2006.
+Also in 2002, she landed the leading role of Holly Tyler in the WB sitcom What I Like About You, which aired from 2002 to 2006.
 The series garnered positive reviews and Bynes received a number of nominations from the Teen Choice Awards and the Young Artist Awards.